mautic/developer-documentation-new/docs/design/labelling.rst

 Import
 ^^^^^^

 Transforms data or objects from an external source.
-Typically opens a secondary window for the user to locate the external source.
+Typically opens a secondary window for the User to locate the external source.

-Context: Creating a new table based on comma-separated values contained in a separate file.
+Context: creating a new table based on comma-separated values contained in a separate file.
 Compare Export.

 Insert
 ^^^^^^

 Adds an element at a particular position in an ordered view.

-Context: Adding a picture to the body of a document or inserting a record into a table.
+Context: adding a picture to the body of a document or inserting a record into a table.
 Compare Add and New

 L
 -